phetsims/phet-info/doc/new-dev-onboarding.md

   section of the PhET Development Overview doc.
     - Install some command line programs
     - Get a copy of phet repos
-    - Try out running a sim locally on your machine.
+    - Try running a sim locally on your machine
 - Set up an IDE so you can start writing code.
     - Most developers use Webstorm or IntelliJ IDEA, recommended instructions can be found in the [IDE setup document](https://github.com/phetsims/phet-info/blob/master/ide/idea/setup.md).